Blog

 In January, Flexera acquired ProsperOps and Chaos Genius.
 The headline was about consolidation.
 The subtext was automation.

 At Microsoft Ignite, Azure introduced an Optimization Agent within Copilot — an AI that analyses usage, surfaces opportunities, and increasingly executes remediation steps.
+And Vantage titled their 2025 retrospective:

 “The Year FinOps Became Agentic.”